Lake Logan State Park: Recreation

 Lake Logan State Park is open for year-round recreation.
 Lake Logan is open for fishing and ice fishing, with possession of a valid Ohio Fishing License.
 Swimming and boating with boats of up to a 10 horsepower limit is also available.
 Game fish are stocked in Lake Logan by the State of Ohio, Division of Wildlife.

 Many opportunities for birding at Lake Logan State Park exist throughout the year with visitors that change with the seasons and migratory patterns.

 The lake is open to swimming at the 527 foot public swimming beaches located on the north shore of Lake Logan.
 There are also three marked trails, six facilities for picnicking and two boat launch ramps with a marina on the north shore of the lake with boats of up to 10 horsepower available to rent.

 Ecology

 Lake Logan State Park is located in Ohio's Unglaciated Allegheny Plateau region.
 Hocking River and its tributaries greatly impact the ecology and landscape.
 The effects of glacial meltwater can be seen on the landscape.
 The forest surrounding Lake Logan is mostly an Oak–hickory forest.
 Both White and Black oak, Tuliptree(Liriodendron), Shagbark hickory (Carya ovata) and Pignut hickory (Carya glabra) are the dominant species.
-Ground cover plants include a variety of different wildflowers, shrubs, ferns and fungi.
+Ground cover includes a variety of different wildflowers, shrubs, ferns and fungi.

 A variety of animals including a variety of mammals, reptiles and amphibians are found in Lake Logan State Park.
 These animals are protected from hunting in the park.
 Hunting is only allowed to the west of the park.